Gaussian curvature and Lyapunov exponent as probes of black hole phase transitions: Theoretical Framework

 The general solution is

 Combining Eqs.~(\ref{LE}),~(\ref{lambda}), and~(\ref{Gaussian curvature 02}) yields a known relation \cite{L=K}

 Eq.~(\ref{lambdaK}) establishes a quantitative relation between Gaussian curvature and Lyapunov exponent on the light ring.
-Previous studies \cite{JHEP2022,BIADS,GB,KR,order,HaywardADS,KADS,EPYM,Rcharge} have demonstrated that $\lambda$ becomes multivalued near the phase transition point.
-In Refs.~ \cite{JHEP2022,order} the authors interpreted the Lyapunov exponent as an order parameter that decreases with increasing temperature $T$.
+Previous studies \cite{JHEP2022,BIADS,GB,KR,order,HaywardADS,KADS,EPYM,Rcharge,KNADS,Cheng:2026dnd,Lee:2026qtn} have demonstrated that $\lambda$ becomes multivalued near the phase transition point.
+In Refs.~\cite{JHEP2022,order}, the authors interpreted the Lyapunov exponent as an order parameter that decreases with increasing temperature $T$.
 Clearly, Eq.~(\ref{lambdaK}) provides a mapping between $K$ and $\lambda$ on the light ring.
 Such a mapping paves the way for a connection between geometry and thermodynamics, thereby enabling the investigation of thermodynamics from a geometric perspective.
 Combined with Eq.~(\ref{lambdaK}), if $\lambda$ is multivalued in the spinodal region, $K$ must also be multivalued, offering a geometric way to probe black hole phase transitions.
 Note that not only do null circular orbits admit a Lyapunov exponent, but circular orbits of massive particles can also be defined.
 In both cases, these dynamical quantities connect with the phase transition.

 For completeness, we also examine the Lyapunov exponent associated with the circular orbits of massive particles.
-The corresponding unstable circular orbit is located at $r=r_0$ (see Appendix) with $\sigma=1$, and its Lyapunov exponent is given by
+The corresponding unstable circular orbit is located at $r=r_0$ with $\sigma=-1$, and its Lyapunov exponent is given by

 For $g(r)=f(r)$, the conserved quantities satisfy

 In Sec.~\ref{chap:3}, we also examine the relationship between $\lambda$ and $\tilde{T}$, where the tilde denotes dimensionless quantities, for massless and massive particles around a specific black hole.